Hana-Le/blogdown_Hana/README.md

-# blogdown_Hana
+# Hi there :wave:

-Building personal website by blowdown package in R and the Hugo-apero theme
+This blog is built with blogdown package in R and Hugo-apero theme, and deployed using Netlify